Testament of Abraham

-The Testament of Abraham is a pseudepigraphic text of the Old Testament.
-Probably composed in the 1st or 2nd century AD, it is of Jewish origin and is usually considered to be part of the apocalyptic literature.
+The Testament of Abraham is a pseudepigraphic text probably composed in the 1st or 2nd century AD.
+It is of Jewish origin and is usually considered to be part of the apocalyptic literature.
 It is regarded as scripture by Beta Israel Ethiopian Jews, but not by any other Jewish or Christian groups.
 It is often treated as one of a trio of very similar works, the other two of which are the Testament of Isaac and Testament of Jacob, though there is no reason to assume that they were originally a single work.
 All three works are based on the Blessing of Jacob, found in the Bible, in their style.

 The Testament of Abraham was likely written originally in Koine Greek, by someone living in Roman Egypt.
 Its vocabulary is similar to that used in the later books of the Septuagint and in 3 Maccabees, which were written in Egypt.